alexarchambault/case-app/README.md

 with a `Left` if no corresponding option was found in the arguments.
 For now, a default value *must* be provided.)

-Nested case classes of options should also be given a default value.
-(This too should not be needed in the future).

 ### Extra names

 Options can be given several names, by annotating the corresponding variable: